 And when you do give this pancake-waffle mix as a gift, you’ll definitely want to be ready with the full recipe (not just the mixing instructions included in the gift) because whoever you give it to is going to be asking for it – trust me on this.

-To make it easy on you, I’m providing not only the jar-in-a-gift directions, along with a printable label with instructions for using the gift that you can download, print onto cardstock and tie to your jar with jute twin or a ribbon, I’m also writing up the full recipe that you can print off by clicking the arrow at the bottom of this article.
+To make it easy on you, I’m providing not only the jar-in-a-gift directions, along with a printable label with instructions for using the gift that you can download, print onto cardstock and tie to your jar with jute twin or a ribbon, I’m also writing up the full recipe that you can print off.
 Enjoy!

 How to make a Cinnamon Oat Pancake-Waffle Mix gift with Free Printable Label